Frederick Douglass: Letter to his former owner

 In September 1848, on the tenth anniversary of his escape, Douglass published an open letter addressed to his former master, Thomas Auld, berating him for his conduct, and inquiring after members of his family still held by Auld.
 In the course of the letter, Douglass adeptly transitions from formal and restrained to familiar and then to impassioned.
 At one point he is the proud parent, describing his improved circumstances and the progress of his own four young children.
 But then he dramatically shifts tone:

 Oh! sir, a slaveholder never appears to me so completely an agent of hell, as when I think of and look upon my dear children.
 It is then that my feelings rise above my control. ...
 The grim horrors of slavery rise in all their ghastly terror before me, the wails of millions pierce my heart, and chill my blood.
 I remember the chain, the gag, the bloody whip, the deathlike gloom overshadowing the broken spirit of the fettered bondman, the appalling liability of his being torn away from wife and children, and sold like a beast in the market.

 In a graphic passage, Douglass asked Auld how he would feel if Douglass had come to take away his daughter Amanda into slavery, treating her the way he and members of his family had been treated by Auld.
 Yet in his conclusion Douglass shows his focus and benevolence, stating that he has "no malice towards him personally," and asserts that, "there is no roof under which you would be more safe than mine, and there is nothing in my house which you might need for comfort, which I would not readily grant.
 Indeed, I should esteem it a privilege, to set you an example as to how mankind ought to treat each other."

 Women's rights

-In 1848, Douglass was the only black person to attend the Seneca Falls Convention, the first women's rights convention, in upstate New York.Stanton, 1997, p.
-85. Elizabeth Cady Stanton asked the assembly to pass a resolution asking for women's suffrage.
+In 1848, Douglass was the only black person to attend the Seneca Falls Convention, the first women's rights convention, in upstate New York.
+Elizabeth Cady Stanton asked the assembly to pass a resolution asking for women's suffrage.
 Many of those present opposed the idea, including influential Quakers James and Lucretia Mott.
 Douglass stood and spoke eloquently in favor of women's suffrage; he said that he could not accept the right to vote as a black man if women could also not claim that right.
-He suggested that the world would be a better place if women were involved in the political sphere.
+He suggested that the world would be a better place if women were involved in the political sphere: